 After a drive of about 7 hours, we reach our destination and drive a short way up the coast to an isolated part of the beach where we find a perfect spot to erect the tent.
 There is a flat area of elevated sand dune for the tent, and we lug all the equipment up to it for 180 degree views up and down the coast.
 As the sun disappears behind us, the beer and wine come out and someone gets a campfire started for dinner.
 It’s another perfect setting, looking over the Indian Ocean at dusk, alone on an isolated beach in KwaZulu-Natal.
 Intoxicating.

 We spend 2 nights on the coast, and by Sunday morning on the second day we all feel we know each other a whole lot better!
-Well done Gayle; camping with style!!
+Well done Julia; camping with style!!

-Alec Spiller (Gasworks) has untamed desires on someone he has met who is living alone in a cottage in Parktown, and decides to introduce her to Milner Loo as a new recruit to the communal house scene.
-Her name is Pat Myhill and she will become a leading light in the communal scene, editing the communal ‘Houseletter’ and living in a number of houses including Tyrone (from July 1977) and breaking numerous hearts along the way!!
+Alec Spiller (Gasworks), who works with John S. at A.C.Nielsen and is often to be found at Tyrone, has untamed desires on someone he has met at work who is living alone in a cottage in Parktown, and decides to introduce her to Milner Loo as a new recruit to the communal house scene.
+Her name is Pat Myhill and she will become a leading light in the communal scene, editing the communal ‘Houseletter’ and living in a number of houses including Tyrone (from July 1977), and breaking numerous hearts along the way!!
 Pat is lonely in her cottage, and she only has an ‘ugly little charismatic bastard’ for company (Pat’s words!), and she needs to appreciate what life has to offer.
 However, Alec has designs of his own with Pat, and believes he can most easily achieve his plan by having Pat join Milner Loo, where Alec is also going out with one of the house members (no names!).
 Alec figures he can “kill two birds with one stone” if he has both his ‘objects of desire’ in the same place – good plan Alec, everyone is impressed by that one!
-Needless to say, Pat is accepted by Milner Loo and it doesn’t take long for Alec to achieve his goal with her!!
+Needless to say, Pat is accepted by Milner Loo and it doesn’t take long for Alec to achieve his objective!!

 To give the joint lasting effect, we notice that couples are inhaling the smoke from their partners by locking their lips on their partner as they exhale, thus creating a sort of longer lasting effect as the joint is inhaled and exhaled a number of times before the smoke is finally dispersed completely.
 It must substantially increase the effects of the joint, because after a couple of tokes we are all smashed, and the tennis court begins to move ever so slowly!
 I am sharing my smoke, and my lips, with Rosie, which is more pleasant than I care to admit, and Freks is on the opposite side with a friend.